mpv-player/mpv/DOCS/man/encode.rst

 ``--ovfirst``
     Force the video stream to become the first stream in the output.
     By default, the order is unspecified.
 Deprecated.

-``--ocopyts``
-    Copies input pts to the output video (not supported by some output container formats, e.g. AVI).
-Discontinuities are still fixed.
-    By default, audio pts are set to playback time and video pts are synchronized to match audio pts, as some output formats do not support anything else.

 ``--orawts``
     Copies input pts to the output video (not supported by some output